-CCP for Content Strategist
+CCP for Content Strategists

 Our program enhances individuals' employability in content creation & marketing by providing them with classroom training in the latest knowledge and trends and real experience in the field through On-Job-Training (OJT), enabling them to make a career switch and take on new or expanded job roles in the ADMARCOM sector.